Man City star Mendy confirms family member tested negative for coronavirus after period of self-isolation | Goal.com

 Following cases such as Mendy's, however, and positive tests for Arsenal manager - and Pep Guardiola's ex-assistant at City - Mikel Arteta and Chelsea's Callum Hudson-Odoi, the top flight back-tracked on its earlier resolution and abandoned the weekend's games.

-To date all big five European leagues have been halted, while UEFA have also suspended the playing of both the Champions and Europa League in the wake of the pandemic.
+To date all big five European leagues have been halted, while UEFA has also suspended the playing of both the Champions League and Europa League in the wake of the pandemic.